How to Grow Big Gourmet Garlic!

 For the biggest garlic, space cloves about 6 inches to 8 inches apart.
 We space our rows 8 inches apart and space the garlic 6 inches apart within each row.
 This gives the garlic lots of room to grow.

-Left: uniform, well spaced Georgian Crystal garlic plants are easier to weed and grow bigger bulbs.
+Picture: uniform, well spaced Georgian Crystal garlic plants are easier to weed and grow bigger bulbs.

 Some people space their garlic tighter (4 inches is very common).
 This is fine for smaller cloves but you really want to give large cloves room to spread and develop huge bulbs (Castellanos et al. 2004)!
 Note: The wider spacing is especially useful for dryland farming (which we do) since it allows more moisture for each plant.